boxabirds/confidence-poc-go/README.md

 `bash go run main.go --file prompts.txt`

+Notice how GPT-4 seems to give decent logprobs but GPT 3.5 is… less so.

+➜  confidence-poc-go git:(main) ✗ go run main.go --file prompts.txt --model gpt-4-0125-preview

+### Using model: gpt-4-0125-preview
-- Prompt 'What is the capital of France?': Predicted response: The capital of France is Paris.
+Prompt 'What is the capital of France?'
+* Predicted response: The capital of France is Paris.
-  - Average probability: 0.993785
+* Average probability: 0.999833

-- Prompt 'What is the capital of London?': Predicted response: There is no capital of London as London itself is the capital city of England.
+Prompt 'What is the capital of London?'
+* Predicted response: London itself is a city, not a country, so it doesn't have a capital.
+London is the capital city of England and the United Kingdom.
+* Average probability: 0.921332

+Prompt 'What is the capital of Cracklebackenstan?':
+* Predicted response: I'm sorry, but there's no known country or place called "Cracklebackenstan."
+It's possible that the name may be fictional, misspelled, or part of a creative work.
+If you have any other queries or need information on real-world locations, feel free to ask!
+* Average probability: 0.757107

+### Using model: gpt-3.5-turbo-0125
+Prompt 'What is the capital of France?':
+* Predicted response: The capital of France is Paris.
+* Average probability: 0.994263

+Prompt 'What is the capital of London?':
+* Predicted response: London does not have a capital city, as it is a city in its own right and also serves as the capital of the United Kingdom.
-  - Average probability: 0.779275
+* Average probability: 0.762048

-- Prompt 'What is the capital of Cracklebackenstan?': Predicted response: The capital of Cracklebackenstan is Crackleton.
+Prompt 'What is the capital of Cracklebackenstan?':
+* Predicted response: The capital of Cracklebackenstan is Crackleton.
-  - Average probability: 0.918923
+* Average probability: 0.932297

-Ok then! 🤦‍♂️
+🤦‍♂️

 ## Usage